 In laboratories, setup and maintenance of medical systems are handled by application engineers with an academic degree in chemistry.
 Commonly, a technician is sent to the customer site for repair or maintenance, and only upon arrival realizes that handling the problem requires the specialized knowledge of an application engineer based at headquarters.
 This can result in unnecessary delays and potential downtime.

-Fieldbit makes it easy for your field technicians to get remote expert guidance from an application engineer in order to fix complex medical equipment.
-Using smart glasses or a smartphone, the technician can share live video of the equipment with the application engineer.
+Fieldbit augmented reality services for medical device manufacturers makes it easy for your field technicians to get remote expert guidance from an application engineer in order to fix complex medical equipment.
+Using smart glasses or a smartphone for medical equipment repair and maintenance, the technician can share live video of the equipment with the application engineer.
 The engineer diagnoses the problem and then sends precise visual instructions back to the field technician within minutes using augmented reality and other techniques.
 Fieldbit helps you improve first time fix rates by allowing repair technicians to collaborate in real time with application engineers.